IoT Standards and Protocols Guide — Protocols of the Internet of Things

 Data-Distribution Service (DDS)

-Similarly to XMPP, the DDS protocol has been developed on the basis of the publish-subscribe methodology.
+The DDS protocol has been developed on the basis of the publish-subscribe methodology.
 Designed by the Object Management Group (OMG), the DDS protocol for real-time M2M communication enables scalable, reliable, high-performance and interoperable data exchange between connected devices independent of the hardware and the software platform.
-Unlike MQTT and CoAP IoT protocols, DDS supports brokerless architecture and multicasting to provide high quality QoS and ensure interoperability.
+DDS supports brokerless architecture and multicasting to provide high quality QoS and ensure interoperability.

 The architecture of the DDS protocol is based on the Data Centric Publish-Subscribe layer (DCPS) and the optional Data-Local Reconstruction Layer (DLRL).
 While the DCPS layer is responsible for a resource-aware, scalable, and efficient data distribution to subscribers, the DLRL offers an interface for DCPS functionalities, allowing for transmission of data among the IoT-connected objects.